grokify/jbang-examples/README.md

-# JBang Hello World
+# JBang Examples

-This is a small repo on how to create CLI apps with Java using JBang.
+This is a collection of example apps to create CLI apps with Java using JBang.

 ## Install OpenJDK